projectdiscovery/interactsh/README.md

    -health-check, -hc  run diagnostic check up -metrics            enable metrics endpoint
-   -v, -verbose        display verbose interaction -server-token       show version of Interactsh in response HTTP headers
+   -v, -verbose        display verbose interaction -no-version-header  hide version of Interactsh in response HTTP headers
 ```

 We are using GoDaddy for domain name and DigitalOcean droplet for the server, a basic $5 droplet should be sufficient to run self-hosted Interactsh server.
 If you are not using GoDaddy, follow your registrar's process for creating / updating DNS entries.